372623460jh/sand-slate/packages/slate-react/Readme.md

 * [**Plugins**](./src/plugins) — containing the React-specific plugins for Slate editors.
 * [**Utils**](./src/utils) — containing a few private convenience modules.

-Feel free to poke around in each of them to learn more!
+Feel free to poke around in each of them to learn more